Fantrax DGW-33 Player Picks

 Charlie Taylor (WHU vs BUR, BUR vs SOU $11.59)

-Burnley have been struggling recently, but they have a double this week and shouldn’t be overlooked.
-First up is West Ham who featured Thursday in a huge European fixture so the league isn’t their main focus, reflected in form.
-Southampton are also on the back of a 6-0 defeat so Taylor may be able to bag another assist.
+Burnley have been struggling, but with a double this week, the Clarets shouldn’t be overlooked.
+First up is West Ham who featured Thursday in a huge European fixture, so the league isn’t the Hammers’ main focus.
+Southampton is also under the cloud of a 6-0 whooping, so Taylor may be able to bag another assist.

 ~